Rubenschuit/vulkan_engine/README.md

 - Vulkan SDK ≥ 1.3
 - Slang compiler (`slangc`) — required for building shaders
 - GLFW 3.3+ (automatically fetched if missing)
+- GLM (automatically fetched if missing)
+- KTX library (automatically fetched if missing but is quite big)
 - TinyGLTF (included in external)
-- KTX library (automatically fetched if missing)
+- Dear ImGui (included in external)

 #### Downloads:
 Note: CMake will auto-discover Slang (`slangc`) and the Vulkan SDK in common install locations and via standard environment variables.
 Use `.env.cmake` only when installing to uncommon/custom paths, or to explicitly override detection.
 See `envWindowsExample.cmake` for examples.